 The heat driving geothermal energy is mostly from radioactive decay in rocks.
 We have figured out how to generate more radioactive decay, where and when we want, in nuclear fission reactors, which are supplying much of our electricity in many countries.
 Nuclear energy could generate more electricity, too, although it also generates much debate among those who enjoy its reliable electricity, and those worried about contamination now or far into the future, and about the possible use of nuclear programs to generate material for bombs.

-These three forms of renewable energy — hydropower, geothermal, and nuclear — have been with us for quite a while (especially hydropower), so it is not surprising to see that they make up a significant portion of the global renewable energy portfolio.
+These three forms of energy — hydropower, geothermal, and nuclear — have been with us for quite a while (especially hydropower), so it is not surprising to see that they make up a significant portion of the global "renewable" energy portfolio.
+The quotes around renewable are because hydro, geothermal, and nuclear are not entirely renewable — it is probably better to call them low-carbon sources of energy — but in the literature, they are often labelled as "renewable".
 As with wind and solar, hydropower, geothermal, and nuclear have extremely low carbon emissions per unit of energy produced.
-The figure below, showing the history of renewable energy production for the world, reveals some interesting trends.
+The figure below, showing the history of (mostly) renewable energy production for the world, reveals some interesting trends.

 We see here that hydropower was already contributing a significant amount of energy in 1965 and has seen more or less steady growth since then.
 Nuclear energy emerged on the scene about 1970 and grew rapidly at first, but has since leveled off, while geothermal has been growing at a relatively slow pace.
 These three are all in contrast to wind and solar, which are characterized by exponential growth starting in just the past two decades.